 But somehow, I managed to speak to her in my half-baked f***ed up English.
 She also introduced to some other girls.

 She was compassionate.
 Her full name — Monaaz Baria and she’d the most beautiful smile on her face in college.

 She’s a pretty Parsi woman, in fact, the first female friend of my life.
 We became good friends in junior college.

 While people around me were talking about the snobbish nature of students in that college who come from certain areas of the city, she displayed compassionate communication.
 I’ve faced ugly conversations in the college from students because I’d a certain look, had a certain language, had a certain style that might be uncool for others in those days.
 But, she always treated me with equality.

 She’s still extremely modest and that is one of her many virtues.
-I was fond of her then, I am fond of her now.
+I was fond of her then, I’m fond of her now.

 Coming back to college life, I also remember that she was the first female who shared her telephone number with me.
 In those days, receiving a telephone number of a pretty girl was like receiving a noble award; at least for me.

 3**9639 still rings in my head.

 Monaaz was extremely beautiful in college and I don’t know a single boy who wasn’t dying to be her friend.

 I was the fortunate one.

 On the last day of junior college, I wore a white shirt to college.
 I collected autographs on my shirt and she gave me one near my heart.
 I’ve lost the shirt but I haven’t lost my memory.
 After junior college, I don’t know what evil happened and we never spoke to each other; for like a decade.

 In 2005, I wrote her a letter.
 I knew her home address and I communicated her about my life in these years and I requested to call me for her marriage.
 I also came to know that she was already following her dream to fly around the world.
 She had joined British Airways.